 Oboist Peggy Pearson is a winner of the Pope Foundation Award for Outstanding Accomplishment in Music.
 Lloyd Schwartz, who received the 1994 Pulitzer Prize for Criticism, called her “my favorite living oboist.”
-Peggy has performed solo, chamber, and orchestral music throughout the United States and abroad.
+Peggy has performed solo, chamber, and orchestral music throughout the US and abroad.
 She is solo oboist with the Emmanuel Chamber Orchestra, an organization that has performed all of the cantatas of Johann Sebastian Bach.
 She is also a member of the Bach Aria Group.
 According to Richard Dyer of the Boston Globe, “Peggy Pearson has probably played more Bach than any other oboist of her generation; this is music she plays in a state of eloquent grace.”
-Ms. Pearson is the founding director of, and oboist with, Winsor Music, Inc., and also a founding member of the chamber group La Fenice.
+Ms. Pearson is the founding director of, and oboist with, Winsor Music, and also a founding member of the chamber group La Fenice.
 She has toured internationally and recorded extensively with the Orpheus Chamber Orchestra, and has appeared with the Boston Symphony Orchestra, St. Paul Chamber Orchestra, and the Orchestra of St. Luke’s as principal oboist, the Chamber Music Society of Lincoln Center, and Music from Marlboro.
-In addition to her freelance and chamber music activities, Peggy Pearson has been an active exponent of contemporary music.
+In addition to her freelance and chamber music activities, Ms. Pearson has been an active exponent of contemporary music.
 She was a fellow of the Radcliffe Institute in contemporary music, and has premiered numerous works, many of which were written specifically for her.
 As artistic director of Winsor Music, Inc., Ms. Pearson organized the Winsor Music Consortium (a project to commission works for oboe) and has premiered over 20 works in her chamber music series.
 She has been on the faculties at Songfest, the Tanglewood Music Center (Bach Institute), Boston Conservatory, MIT, the Conservatory of Music (University of Cincinnati), Wellesley College, the Composers Conference at Wellesley College and the Longy School of Music of Bard College.
 She is currently on the faculty of the Bach Institute, a collaboration between Winsor Music, Emmanuel Music and Oberlin College.